An Important Part of the OI Foundation Research Program

 The Brittle Bone Disorders Consortium is a group of physicians, researchers and educators who are focused on learning more about osteogenesis imperfecta and developing new and better treatments to improve the care of people with OI.

-- Shriners Hospital for Children Montreal, Canada
+• Shriners Hospital for Children Montreal

-- University of California in Los Angeles
+• University of California at Los Angeles

 Click here to learn more about current and upcoming Research Studies being conducted by the Brittle Bone Disorders Consortium.